NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/overview.md

 Our [`DoubleWell`](@ref) implements the functions [`potential`](@ref), [`derivative`](@ref),
 [`nstates`](@ref) and [`ndofs`](@ref)
-which return the potential, the derivative of the potential, the number of states, and the number of degrees of freedom, respectively.
+that return the potential, the derivative of the potential, the number of states, and the number of degrees of freedom, respectively.

 ```@repl diabaticmodel